KayChansiri/Demo_random_forest-/README.md

 <img width="270" alt="Screen Shot 2024-05-14 at 4 42 24 PM" src="https://github.com/KayChansiri/demo_random_forest-/assets/157029107/d76ab319-ad3e-4abc-8bdc-6392aa189718">

 Note that the current dataset is cross-sectional, where each sample is measured their features and outcomes for only time.
 This might not be the case for a real-world dataset.
-If you have longitudinal data, there are better methods than RF, such as mixed-level modeling (referred to in [this post](https://github.com/KayChansiri/Demo_Longtitudinal-Multilevel-Modeling) I wrote for random forest extensions.
-Hu and Szymczak wrote a very good [article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10025446/]) regarding how to use random forest extensions to deal with longtudinal, clustered data.
+If you have longitudinal data, there are better methods than RF, such as mixed-level modeling (referred to in [this post](https://github.com/KayChansiri/Demo_Longtitudinal-Multilevel-Modeling) I wrote.
+For random forest extensions, Hu and Szymczak wrote a very good [article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10025446/]) regarding how to use the methods to deal with longtudinal, clustered data.
 I highly recommend reading their article to better understand the limitations of and strategies for applying random forests to longitudinal data.

 Now back to our business, after splitting the data into the training and testing sets, let's fit the model using GridSearchCV to find the best values for max_depth, min_samples_split, min_samples_leaf, criterion, and max_leaf_nodes.
 Note that some of the parameters I mentioned previously (e.g., class_weight) are not fine-tuned here as we are working with a regression forest.